PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Experimental Results

 \subsection{Implementation Details}

-Our framework, constructed on the basis of Stable Diffusion v1.5~\cite{Rombach2021HighResolutionIS}, is implemented using PyTorch.
-We train our model with the AdamW~\cite{Loshchilov2017DecoupledWD} optimizer and set the batch size to $32$.
-The learning rate is set to $5e-6$.
-It should be noted that after generating facial landmarks from audio speech, we refine these landmarks to closely align with the outputs from MediaPipe~\cite{mediapipe}.
-This refinement significantly enhances the training of AnimateNet and positively influences its generalization capability.
+Our framework, built upon Stable Diffusion v1.5~\cite{Rombach2021HighResolutionIS}, leverages the $RealisticVision$ weights to fine-tune the model for audio-to-talking face generation.
+The implementation is carried out in PyTorch.
+We train our model using the AdamW~\cite{Loshchilov2017DecoupledWD} optimizer with a batch size of $32$ and a learning rate of $5e-6$.
 The training process encompasses a multi-stage approach.
 Initially, each component is trained independently.
 IdentityNet is finetuned for 10 epochs, followed by the training of AnimateNet (excluding temporal attention) for $100$ epochs.
 Subsequently, in the second stage, the entire framework undergoes integrated training for $50$ epochs.
-All training and testing phases are conducted on a single NVIDIA A100 GPU.
+All the training and testing phases are conducted on a single NVIDIA A100 GPU.
 The overall training takes approximately two weeks.